evandisoft/RedOnion/CommonScriptApi.md

 ## ShipConstruction
 Here we are exposing KSP's [ShipConstruction](https://kerbalspaceprogram.com/api/class_ship_construction.html) class, which is used as a static class.

-There are a lot of interesting things that seem to be accessible from this class.
+There are a lot of interesting capabillities that seem to be accessible from this class.
 I don't know much about it at the moment.

 Possibly only useful in the VAB/SPH